charlie2951/krv32/README.md

 make clean
 make
 ```
-Copy the content of the generated firmware.txt file (you may exclude zeros) into your FPGA's firmware.mem and run the FPGA design flow or simulate it for debugging.
+After compilation, upload the `firmware.hex` using python based uploader `boot.py`or simulate it (copy content of firmware.hex into vivado's firmware.mem file) for debugging.
 You may open the *dumpfile* in text editor to see the generated assembly code from C code.
 This is useful for debugging. <p>

 ***Points to Remember*** <p>
-1. `Program memory size:` The default size is 2KB.
+1. `Program memory size:` The default size is 4KB.
 See the generated `firmware.hex` file.
-If it crosses 512 lines (= 512 x 4), excluding the last rows of ZEROS, the code will not fit into 2KB memory space.
-Additionally you need to allocate some space for stack pointer which is generally pointing to last memory location as per start-up script in assembler.
+If you are doing any complecated operation which demand more size, then you will get a linker error during the compilation and linking stage.
 In that case, You have to increase memory size.
-For that, open Verilog file `progmem.v` and change the line `parameter MEM_SIZE=1024` to the required value.
-Also, edit the *Makefile* and change the variable *MEM_SIZE = 1024* to the required value.
-Then open the loader script *sections.lds* and change the LENGTH variable `mem : ORIGIN = 0x00000000, LENGTH = 1K` to the required value.
-Also open `start.s` file and change the MEM_SIZE line `.equ MEM_SIZE, 0x400 ' to `0x800` i.e 2kb <p>
+For that, open Verilog file `progmem.v` and change the line `parameter MEM_SIZE=4096` to the required value.
+Also, edit the *Makefile* and change the variable *MEM_SIZE = 4096* to the required value.
+Then open the loader script *sections.lds* and change the LENGTH variable `mem : ORIGIN = 0x00000000, LENGTH = 4K` to the required value.
+Also open `start.s` file and change the MEM_SIZE line `.equ MEM_SIZE, 0x1000 ' to `desired value`  <p>
 2. `Whether Verilog core support toolchain generated opcode?` :  See the `dumpfile` after C compilation and check the registers and instructions used.
 This version of CPU supports almost all commonly used instructions unless mentioned at the top of cpu.v <p>
 3. Traps or any other interrupts are not supported.
 CSR instructions are not supported in the current version. <p>
 ***N.B.*** This is the working version of soft SoC and may contain additional bugs. <p>